-Present your employment history from front to back and also give details about on the job training which is offered in most Lifeguard roles.
-Lifeguards usually start their careers when still in high-school or university therefor remember to add all your summer lifeguarding gigs or holiday working stints with the correct dates and months of employment.
+Present your employment history from front to back and also provide details about on-the-job training which is offered in most Lifeguard roles.
+Lifeguards usually start their jobs when still in high school or university.
+Therefore, remember to add all your summer lifeguarding gigs or holiday working stints with the correct dates and months of employment.
 Stick to concise but informative job duties and use bullet points to neaten up the format of your resume.

 5. Skills Summary/Key Skills:

 The skills section is the area that most recruiters will probably look at first.
 In a lifeguard position, you need to display a combination of soft skills, hards skills, and also physical adeptness.
 Apart from listing your skills in a section of their own, you can also weave them through the rest of your resume content such as your resume summary and accomplishment sections.
 This strategy will increase the credibility of your application.